Plesiadapis: Taxonomy

-The first discovery of Plesiadapis was made by François Louis Paul Gervaise in 1877, who first discovered Plesiadapis tricuspidens in France.
+The first discovery of Plesiadapis was made by François Louis Paul Gervais in 1877, who first discovered Plesiadapis tricuspidens in France.
 The type specimen is MNHN Crl-16, and is a left mandibular fragment dated to the early Eocene epoch.

 This genus probably arose in North America and colonized Europe on a land bridge via Greenland.
 Thanks to the abundance of the genus and to its rapid evolution, species of Plesiadapis play an important role in the zonation of Late Paleocene continental sediments and in the correlation of faunas on both sides of the Atlantic.
 Two remarkable skeletons of Plesiadapis, one of them nearly complete, have been found in lake deposits at Menat, France.
-Although the preservation of the hard parts is poor, these skeletons still show remains of skin and hair as a carbonaceous film—something unique among Paleocene mammals.
+Although the preservation of the hard parts is poor, these skeletons still show remains of skin and hair as a carbonaceous film, something unique among Paleocene mammals.
 Details of the bones are better preserved in fossils from Cernay, also in France, where Plesiadapis is one of the most common mammals.